Why Consistency in Communication is Key to Donor Retention

 The more you can establish a connection, the better chance you have of getting a donation.

-The retention rate for first-time donors is horrible.
+The retention rate for first-time donors is terrible.
 One of the reasons is poor communication.
 You can help boost your retention rate by making your new donors feel special.

 New donors should get a handwritten note, phone call, or letter welcoming them as donors.
 Invite them to connect with you in other ways such as signing up for your newsletter, following you on social media, and volunteering.

 Then a week or so later, send them a welcome package by mail or email.
-Personalization is crucial with new donors.
+Personalization is essential for new donors.

 One of the biggest hurdles nonprofits face is ensuring first-time donors give a second time.
 If they keep giving after that, they’re showing their commitment to your organization.
 That’s why the second gift is called a golden donation.
 Don’t blow it by ignoring this.